curtisnlogan/lodestar-project/README.md

     Focused on **Astronomical Log** to achieve CRUD functionality and **Astronomy Info** with APIs for UX.
 Everything else is backlog/stretch, including my more complex idea of integrating APIs with the log feature.

 -   — **Epics & User Stories**
     Used assessment criteria integrated into User Stories.
-No slices per story due to small scope; instead, each epic ships once associsated User Stories are completed.
-User Stories and their corrosponding acceptance criteria are the smallest deliverables in this project.
+No slices per story due to small scope; instead, each epic ships once associated User Stories are completed.
+User Stories and their corresponding acceptance criteria are the smallest deliverables in this project.
 Story slices considered overboard for project scope.

 -   — **Accessibility First**
     Ensured color choices meet contrast targets to strict WCAG standards.

--   -   **UX/Scope reduction**
+-   — **UX/Scope reduction**
     The New Observation form was integrated into the homepage instead of a separate page.
-This reduces clicks for the user, keeps data entry centralised, and allows the assessor to see a streamlined flow in limited project time.
+This reduces clicks for the user, keeps data entry centralized, and allows the assessor to see a streamlined flow in limited project time.

+## Known Issues & Limitations

+-   **Mobile Responsiveness:** Initial focus on desktop experience; mobile optimization scheduled for future iterations.
+-   **Offline Capability:** Current implementation requires internet connectivity for full functionality.

+## Future Enhancements

+-   **Advanced Search:** Implement complex filtering options for observation history.
+-   **Data Export:** Enable users to export their observation logs in various formats.
+-   **Social Features:** Allow users to share interesting observations with the astronomy community.
+-   **Advanced API Integration:** Deeper integration with professional astronomy databases for enhanced data validation.

+## Setup and Deployment

+-   — **Bootstrap vs. Tailwind CSS**
+    Settled on Tailwind CSS over Bootstrap despite the additional implementation time required.
+Early in the course, I noted my preference for Tailwind's utility-first approach over Bootstrap's overly constrained templating system.
+While this choice demanded more development time, I was confident it was feasible within the project timeframe and would deliver a more immersive, custom UI/UX that better serves the astronomy theme.

 ## Setup and Deployment